junbon-binary/perl-Finance-Contract/README.md

 ## absolute\_barrier\_multiplier

-Should barrier multiplier be applied for absolute barried on this market
+True if barrier multiplier should be applied for absolute barrier(s) on this market

 ## supplied\_barrier\_type